QuentinRa/blog.quentinra.dev/maths/graph/sp/dijkstra.md

 [Go back](..)

-If $G$ is a weighted graph with **only positives weights** then you can use dijkstra's algorithm (complexity $O(n^2)$).
+If $G$ is a weighted graph with **only positives weights**, then you can use Dijkstra's algorithm (complexity $O(n^2)$).

 Dijkstra will give you the shortest path starting from a vertex (`A` for instance) to any other vertices (B, ...).

-The easiest way to modelize the dijkstra's algorithm is a table of the steps (i=0 to n) by the vertices (A, B, ...).
+The easiest way to use Dijkstra's algorithm is a table of the steps (i=0 to n) by the vertices (A, B, ...).
 A case like (0,A) is representing the shortest path value after 0 iterations.

-At $i=0$, the shortest path value is $0$ for your starting vertex and $+\infty$ for all other vertex.
+At $i=0$, the shortest path value is $0$ for your starting vertex and $+\infty$ for all other vertices.
 You will also consider your selected vertex done, meaning that the value as the shortest path value is the final result.

 At $i+1$, (**it's a bit hard to explain, learn with the example**)